The UFC travels to London, England, this weekend with an unusually brilliant fight card.

 - What’s different between weight classes in the UFC?

 - 5 MMA Betting Experts Talk UFC Gambling Strategies, Advice, and Best Tips

-Jake is a mixed martial arts analyst and reporter from Australia.
+Jake is a mixed martial arts reporter from Australia.
 At WagerBop, he merges his appreciation of combat sports and a strong passion for analytics to uncover betting opportunities for readers.